cubesys-GmbH/ros_v2x_apps/README.md

 ![Figure 1 - Project overview](images/cam_listener.png)

 The sample application features a simple ROS 2 node named *cam_listener* as shown in figure 1.
 This node listens for received CAMs transmitted through the designated published topic "/vanetza/cam_received" by *cube-its*.
 The *cube-its* framework handles the publication of received CAM data, while the *cam_listener* node is configured to subscribe to this specific topic.
-This configuration enables the *cam_listener* node to efficiently receive and process the CAM data, showcasing a fundamental aspect of our project's functionality.
+This configuration enables the *cam_listener* node to efficiently receive and process the CAM data, showcasing a fundamental aspect of the project's functionality.

 The *cam_listener* node operates within a Docker container, similar to the *cube-its*.
 Both are functioning within a ROS 2 environment and share the same domain, facilitating the ability of ROS 2 nodes to discover each other.

 ## Node visibility

-By default *ROS_LOCALHOST_ONLY* is set to 1, which means that *cube-its*, its topics, services, and actions will not be visible to other computers on the local network.
+By default *ROS_LOCALHOST_ONLY* is set to 1, which means that *cube-its*, its topics, services, and actions will not be visible to other ROS 2 environments on the local network.
 By setting *ROS_LOCALHOST_ONLY=0* enables *cam_listener* and *cube_its* to discover each other, if they share the same domain (default: *ROS_DOMAIN_ID=42*).
 You can simply disable the localhost only setting by typing in a terminal: